Viceroy Los Cabos – The Coolest Hotel in the World?

 Casero Restaurant

 For a casual lunch, Casero Restaurant is your obvious choice.
 Located in the main building, and just beneath the reception area – it’s an impressive double-height space with complete access to the outside.
 Sit down at one of the water-side tables, overlooking the whole resort, and order from the Euro-Mexican inspired menu.
-A selection of hand-crafted tacos and ceviches accompany European bistro classics like a Salade Niçoise, Cobb Salad, Club Sandwich and of course the resort’s signature burger with bacon and caramelized onion.
+A selection of hand-crafted tacos and ceviches accompany European bistro classics like a Salade Niçoise, Cobb Salad, Club Sandwich and, of course, the resort’s signature burger with bacon and caramelized onion.

 The food at Casero is intended to cover any craving you may have, so you’ll find everything from soups to pastas as well as larger plates like Mexican pizza and fish and chips on the menu.
-Everything prepared with a light touch, intended to keep you from sinking to the bottom of the pool during your post-lunch dip, and even if the menu is very broad – it feels cohesive and with a clear focus.
+Everything is prepared with a light touch, intended to keep you from sinking to the bottom of the pool during your post-lunch dip, and even if the menu is very broad – it feels cohesive and with a clear focus.
 Go for the shrimp ceviche, the tuna tartare or the classic Niçoise salad if you are looking to keep it light – and if you are a little more hungry, don’t sleep on the excellent Viceroy burger.

 Cielomar Rooftop